TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Ouman **et** ouman.* = "People **approach/gather near** people."

 ### Descriptor
 *   Describes something as being spatially close or adjacent.
-Often used with locative markers like ne or modifies a noun.
+Often used with locative markers like NE or modifies a noun.

 Example::   *A o **ne et** e.* = "I am **(located) near** you."